-- 1) MSF and thus Christina position towards the Dutch press and the 'list' issue. - 2) Participation of Christina in the special 'inquiry commission' asked for by D[utch] members of Parliament but created under the Ministry of Defence.
+- 1) MSF and thus Christina position towards the Dutch press and the 'list' issue. - 2) Participation of Christina in the special 'inquiry commission' asked for by D[utch] members of Parliament but created under the Ministry of Defence. - 3) Participation of Christina in The Hague International Court as official invitation to testimony has been sent to her. [...]

-- 3) Participation of Christina in the Hague International Court as official invitation to testimony has been sent to her. [...]
-Following [last Friday's] meeting, following propositions are made: - 1) A Public statement has been prepared by MSF Brussels [communications department] together with Malou (MSF Holland) and Christina.
-This statement is aimed at reasserting the international community's responsibility and the total collapse of the UN-UNPROFOR system to protect the civilian population, letting understand that details such as the question of the list (which is anyway normal practice in these circumstances) is totally irrelevant to explain the lack of protection of the population of Srebrenica.
+Following [last Friday's] meeting, following propositions are made:

+1) A public statement has been prepared by MSF Belgium [communications department] together with Malou (MSF Holland) and Christina.
+This statement is aimed at reasserting the international community's responsibility and the total collapse of the UN-UNPROFOR system to protect the civilian population, letting [it be understood] that details such as the question of the list (which is anyway normal practice in these circumstances) is totally irrelevant to explain the lack of protection of the population of Srebrenica.